 You can earn a decent living, mostly in İstanbul and the other major cities, as an English teacher at a university or a school.
 Good jobs require a university degree and TEFL (Teaching English as a Foreign Language) certificate or similar.

-For job-hunting resources, log onto www.eslcafe.com, which has a Turkey forum, and www.tefl.com.
+As well as the job-hunting resources listed in the introduction to this section, log onto www.eslcafe.com, which has a Turkey forum, and www.tefl.com.

 If you want to proactively contact potential employers, Wikipedia has lists of universities and private schools in Turkey.